 You can set up your alerts and you can search for your brand all you like, the important thing is to distil this information into something understandable and actionable.

 And finally… a ‘do’ for everyone

 The ultimate guide as to whether social has had an impact for you online is within your Google Analytics.
 Now, you may have noticed – especially if you are in the B2B world – that social, as a channel, doesn’t convert too well.

 This is less true in B2C where, for some retailers, Pinterest converts at a better rate than organic search.
 However, the true measurement of social is not in the direct conversion rates but in the supporting conversion rates.

 Analytics has developed over the years to include supporting conversion data, so you can see how social has contributed to the funnel.
-Whereas we traditionally measure ‘last-click’ conversions, we can now measure ‘first-click’ conversions and other supporting actions that led to someone either buying or making an enquiry through your site.
+Whereas we traditionally measure ‘last-click’ conversions, we can now measure ‘first-click’ conversions and other supporting actions that led to someone either buying or making an inquiry through your site.

 This, for me, is the ultimate metric.
 All the clicks, likes, and shares in the world can’t beat this level of intelligence.
 To learn that Facebook users come back as organic searches who come back as direct visitors is evidence that Facebook activity has built up sufficient interest for people to come back later through other channels.

 Those other channels will get the credit, much like a striker scoring from short-range, but this data gives social the credit your activity deserves.

 Harden your social reporting, make it relevant, make it real-world, and not stuck in the isolated environment of the social network itself.
-Then you’ll get the acknowledgement and the investment that you need.
+Then you’ll get the acknowledgment and the investment that you need.